Viral Video: Australian cricketer Khawaja grabs teammate's butt during national anthem

-Bizarre video footage shows Australia batsman Usman Khawaja grabbing his teammate Adam Zampa's buttocks during pre-match national anthem before the second ODI against New Zealand last week
+Bizarre video shows Australia batsman Usman Khawaja grabbing his teammate Adam Zampa's buttocks during pre-match national anthem before the 2nd ODI against New Zealand last week

 Wellington: A video footage emerged on Wednesday showing Australia batsman Usman Khawaja becoming touchy-feely and progressively moving his hand down to teammate Adam Zampa's buttocks before the second One-Day match against New Zealand last week.